-The typical incubation period for foodborne botulism is 12 to 72 hours but may range from 2 hours to 8 days, depending on the dose and strain [11; 84].
+The typical incubation period for foodborne botulism is 12 to 72 hours but may range from 2 hours to 8 days, depending on the dose and strain [11; 101].
 Serotype E infection symptoms typically have a more narrow median range (within 24 hours) than that of serotypes B (0 to 5 days) and A (0 to 7 days).
-The early symptoms of the disease are nausea, vomiting, abdominal cramps, and diarrhea; other symptoms include sore throat, dry mouth, dizziness, fatigue, and constipation [11].
-Initial neurologic symptoms include diplopia, blurred vision, ptosis, and photophobia [86].
-This is followed by skeletal muscle weakness and paralysis, which is typified by a descending, symmetrical pattern, ending in respiratory difficulty and eventually respiratory failure, which, combined with associated mechanical ventilation secondary infection, is the typical cause of death [11; 87].
+The early symptoms of the disease are nausea, vomiting, abdominal cramps, and diarrhea; other symptoms include sore throat, dry mouth, dizziness, fatigue, and constipation, especially among children [11; 106].
+Terms used to describe manifestations of botulism in infants and young children (who are unable to describe symptoms) include hypotonia, weak cry, and poor feeding [107].
+Initial neurologic symptoms include diplopia, blurred vision, ptosis, and photophobia [103; 106].
+This is followed by skeletal muscle weakness and paralysis, which is typified by a descending, symmetrical pattern, ending in respiratory difficulty and eventually respiratory failure, which, combined with associated mechanical ventilation secondary infection, is the typical cause of death [11; 104; 107].
 Interestingly, the patient usually remains alert and afebrile, although there may be bulbar palsies such as dysarthria, dysphagia, diplopia, and dysphonia.
 The pupils may be dilated and fixed, the gag reflex may be absent, and deep tendon reflexes are diminished or absent.
 The patient may develop hypotension, cyanosis, and evidence of carbon dioxide retention.
-In foodborne botulism, all of these findings have been evident in most patients within 24 hours of the ingestion of the tainted item [84; 86].
-In the few documented cases of inhalation botulism, patients displayed dysphagia, dizziness, unsteady gait, and ocular paralysis [87].
-The reported case fatality rate for botulism is about 5% [89].
-Early deaths result from respiratory failure that supervenes before the diagnosis; late deaths are usually related to complications of prolonged paralysis.
+In foodborne botulism, all of these findings have been evident in most patients within 24 hours of the ingestion of the tainted item [101; 103].
+In the few documented cases of inhalation botulism, patients displayed dysphagia, dizziness, unsteady gait, and ocular paralysis [104].
+The reported case fatality rate for botulism is about 5% [106].
+Early deaths result from respiratory failure that supervenes before the diagnosis; late deaths are usually related to complications of prolonged paralysis [107].